closs290/MSSE663-js-assignments/week3/README.md

 ## Acceptance Criteria

-- Your new isntance should output a result to the console for each method.
+- Your new instance should output a result to the console for each method.
 - Your tests should pass 3 scenarios.

 ## Requirements and Caveats